GDPR - Privacy notice

 We will not share any information about you outside the school without your consent unless we have a lawful basis for doing so.

-Once our students reach the age of 13, we also pass information to our Local Authority and/or provider of youth support services as stipulated under section 507B of the Education Act 1996.
-The information provided includes addresses, DOB of student/parents, and any other information necessary for the provision of the service including gender or ethnicity.
+Once our pupils reach the age of 13, we also pass information to our Local Authority and / or provider of youth support services as stipulated under section 507B of the Education Act 1996.
+The information provided includes addresses, DOB of pupil/parents, and any other information necessary for the provision of the service including gender or ethnicity.

-For more information regarding services for young people please visit our Local Authority‘s website: https://www.northyorks.gov.uk/
+For more information regarding services for young people please visit our Local Authority ‘s website: https://www.northyorks.gov.uk/council-information

 How long do we keep your personal data for?